fantasyland/static-land/docs/spec.md

 ## Parametricity

-All methods' implementations should only use type information about arguments that is known from the method's type signature.
+All methods' implementations should only use type information about arguments that is known from the methods' type signatures.
 It's not allowed to inspect arguments or values that they produce or contain to get more information about their types.
 In other words methods should be [parametrically polymorphic](https://en.wikipedia.org/wiki/Parametric_polymorphism).